jsotiro/docker-multiscan/README.md

 ## Known issues
 1. Currently, when you first open the generated spreadsheet, excel prompts you to repair the workbook.
 2. Error handling needs improvement.
+3. Clair-scanner will fail on a system running PostgreSQL on the default port (5432).
+Please either stop temporarily your postgres service or reconfigure it to run on a different port.
 Issue #1 relates to the generated Urls, and the issue is being investigated.
 Until a fix is submitted, just say yes

 ![repair prompt](images/xl-repair-prompt-s.png)